At the bottom of this page are several downloadable documents that have been provided to the county as part of the final application.

 The Minor Plat Filing 2 was approved by the county's Community Development Manager on January 29th, 2025.
 Since both lots will not be sharing the newly constructed Phantom Loop, filing 2 will not be included in the proposed Home Owners Association.
 The HOA for filing 1 will be responsible for maintaining the road and the open space.
 Filing 2 incorporates an existing driveway directly off County Rd 21 serving Lot #2 plus a new driveway for serving the new house on lot #1.

-Lot #1 has been purchased by a builder that will be placing a custom home on the land.
+Lot #1 has been purchased by a builder with intentions to build a custom home on the land.
+After receiving quotes for construction there was not enough margin to support the potential risks and unfortunately the buyer has placed the parcel back on the market.
 Lot #2 already has a house that is occupied by a family member and no changes are planned.

 Several years ago a friend of the property owner was allowed to use the retired gravel pit in lot 7 to teach weapons safety and concealed carry permits.
 The site was used for around 4 years with a total range use of about a dozen times.
 After community concern over heavy metals contamination was mentioned, the developer undertook testing.
 The lab results showed lead contamination in excess of EPA limits in four of the 50 sampled areas.

 Considerable remediation efforts and testing have been completed per the plan submitted and approved by CDPHE.
-The soils containing the spent bullets and residual lead have been removed and testing was completed and the results approved by CDPHE on July 17th, 2025.
+The soils containing the spent bullets and residual lead have been removed and testing was completed.
+CDPHE provided a No Further Action letter on July 17th, 2025.
 All the waste soils were removed by an approved contractor following the plan submitted to CDPHE and sent to a hazardous waste landfill near Deer Trail Colorado.
-Lot #7 has now safe for residential use.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.